2024 Solar Incentives Guide for Pleasant View, UT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

 State & Local Solar Incentives